Yangshuo (Guangxi)

 There are also high quality Chinese fish restaurants serving the local delicacy of river fish cooked in beer along with a host of other dishes.
 A real treat for special occasions.

-Ironically West Street has now become a genuine tourist attraction in its own right for Chinese tourists who come to savour the unique atmosphere here.
-It has become famous all over China.
+Ironically West Street, which started life meeting the needs of Western backpackers, has become a genuine tourist attraction in its own right for Chinese tourists who come to savour the unique atmosphere there.

 Top